mehedi-sharif/soulspring/content/how-it-works.md

   steps:
   - title: Detoxify
-    description: Before any therapeutic treatments are started, we work with you to reduce toxin loads as much as possible using a mix of innovative modalities.
+    description: Before any therapeutic treatments are started, we work with you to reduce toxin loads as much as possible, using a mix of innovative modalities.
   - title: Regenerate
     description: Before any therapeutic treatments are started, we work with you to reduce toxin loads as much as possible using a mix of innovative modalities.